tshino/vscode-kb-macro/DESIGN.md

 | `generator/gen_wrapper.js` | a script to generate default keybindings wrappers and write them in `package.json` |
 | `generator/verify_wrapper.js` | a script to verify the output of `gen_wrapper.js` |

 The `default-keybindings-*.json` files are retrieved by running the `Open Default Keyboard Shortcuts (JSON)` command on VS Code on each OS.
 In order to mitigate manual work to update these three files for every new release of vscode, [an automated workflow on GitHub Actions](https://github.com/tshino/vscode-kb-macro/actions/workflows/get-default-keybindings.yml) is used.
-I have made this automated workflow inspired by [this project](https://github.com/codebling/vs-code-default-keybindings).
+I have created this automated workflow inspired by [this project](https://github.com/codebling/vs-code-default-keybindings).
+The project provided me with the knowledge of how to retrieve the default keybindings JSON without contamination by extensions or user profiles.
 I appreciate the great effort for the project.

 The following command updates the default keybindings wrappers in the `package.json` based on the default keybindings files.